Failing at polls, election deniers focus on state GOP posts | KRDO

 Peters was referring to her upcoming trial on seven felony charges related to her role in allegedly accessing confidential voting machine data while she was clerk in western Colorado’s Mesa County.
 The incident made her a hero to election conspiracy theorists but unpopular with all but her party’s hardest-core voters.

-Peters, who condemns the charges as politically motivated, finished third in last year’s GOP primary to run for secretary of state, Colorado’s top elections position.
+Peters, who condemns the charges as politically motivated, finished second in last year’s GOP primary for secretary of state, Colorado’s top elections position.

 Now Peters has become part of a wave of election deniers who, unable to succeed at the polls, have targeted the one post — state party chair — that depends entirely on those hardest-core Republicans.

-Note: This story has been corrected to reflect that Tina Peters finished second, not third, in last year’s Republican primary for Colorado secretary of state.